MatthewHarrigan/stand-up/README.md

 - [ ] Move UI components out to make the codebase more modular and manageable.
 - [ ] Apply styling to enhance the UI/UX of the application.
-- [x] Expand API support for logging and managing notes.
-- [x] Implement database migrations with Sequelize for scalable data management.
 - [ ] Write basic tests to ensure the reliability and integrity of the application.
-- [ ] Implement additional features such as user authentication and authorization.
 - [ ] Markdown support wysiwyg editor
 - [ ] AI summary of the week
+- [ ] Typescript
+- [ ] Next.js
+- [x] Expand API support for logging and managing notes.
-- [ ] Playwright tests against test database
+- [x] Playwright tests against test database
+- [x] Implement database migrations with Sequelize for scalable data management.

 ## Running the Application